-This beautiful trek mixes easy to moderate trekking on pathways through stunning local villages full of colour and charm.
+This beautiful trek mixes easily to moderate trekking on pathways through beautiful local villages full of colour and charm.
 Overall a great short to medium trek in the stunning Annapurna Sanctuary.

-Each day’s trek is more spectacular then the day before as we make our way deeper into this mountainous wonderland of a Shangri-La.
+Each days trek is more spectacular than the day before as we make our way deeper into this mountainous wonderland of a Shangri-La.
 Mountains project like massive pillars from the deep, river-gorged valleys.
 We make our way along narrow paths etched from the steep hillsides in a mystical world of mountains.
-This is the heart of the most beautiful and inspiring mountain range in the world, the Himalayas ‘home of the snows’.
-They stretch in a great arch across Asia, 150 miles wide and 1700 miles long, from Indus in the west to the Brahmaputra in the east.
-All along the length of the Himalaya, its mountain tops are revered by the people of the valleys below as the place of their gods.
-You are in a place that for centuries has been the setting for epic feats of exploration and mountain climbing.
+That is the heart of the most beautiful and inspiring mountain range in the world, the Himalayas ‘home of the snows’.
+They stretch in a high arch across Asia, 150 miles wide and 1700 miles long, from Indus in the west to the Brahmaputra in the east.
+All along the length of the Himalaya, its mountaintops are revered by the people of the valleys below as the place of their gods.
+You are in an area that for centuries has been the setting for epic feats of exploration and mountain climbing.

 Kathmandu – Pokhara – Macchapuchare – Annapurna – Poon Hill

 This trek is suitable for walkers & hillwalkers and can be achieved by a beginner with training.
 A reasonable level of fitness and experience on mountain trekking is recommended before departure.
 You will enjoy your trip a lot more if prepared well.
 Easy to Moderate going on good tracks that most fit people should be able.
 Most days will require 4 to 7 hours walking excluding acclimatising days and a climbing day.
 We also run fitness assessments and hill walking weekends that are ideally suited for those who need a little more preparation, and please go to our Training Courses Section.
 We recommend these options to ensure a good level of understanding of the requirements for the upcoming trek and remember to contact us if you have any queries or need advice.